Velocidex/velociraptor-docs/content/vql_reference/_index.md

 head: <hr>
 ---

-This page lists all the plugins, functions and accessors which are available in Velociraptor.
+{{% expand "This page lists all the plugins, functions and accessors which are available in Velociraptor." %}}

 - **Plugins** are the data sources of VQL queries.
 While SQL queries refer to static tables of data, VQL queries refer to plugins, which generate data rows to